Time for decision on removing leap seconds

 "This will be an important decision because the problem of introducing the leap second will disappear and we will be able to have a more standard time than the one we have today," Vincent Meens, who headed an ITU experts' group that recommended removing leap seconds, told reporters.

-"Time is very, very important for synchronisation of all the radiocommunications systems.
-For instance, a lot of systems are using GPS time just to synchronise themselves and that would be very important for everybody to have the same time," he said, referring to satellite navigation systems.
+"Time is very, very important for synchronization of all the radiocommunications systems.
+For instance, a lot of systems are using GPS time just to synchronize themselves and that would be very important for everybody to have the same time," he said, referring to satellite navigation systems.

 The Geneva-based ITU is the U.N. agency responsible for coordinating international communications standards.
 Its radiocommunication assembly is due to debate the issue on Thursday, but clear divisions remain, officials said.